 When we breathe in toxins we get sick...

-- common knowledge now... is it only polluted in poorer areas?
+- it's common knowledge now... is it more polluted in the poorer areas?

 Do wealthy people have bad air and water too?
 How can we convince corporations and government agencies to legislate more environmental justice in the world?